 Downtown and Fort Collins History

 We have a unique community of artists, creative businesses, and history with a “New West” approach to innovation, and friendly, inventive people.
-Our story started as a crossroads for Native American tribes symbolized by The Council Tree, later the Cache la Poudre River attracted trappers and pioneers and eventually the military built their “Camp Collins” encampment along her banks.
+Our story started as a crossroads for Native Americans symbolized by The Council Tree, later the Cache la Poudre River attracted trappers and pioneers and eventually the military built their “Camp Collins” encampment along her banks.
 In the late 1800s our town soon filled with characters like Auntie Stone and later architect Montezuma Fuller.
 Fort Collins was “dry” until the 1960s and now produces a majority of Colorado’s beer, and is one of the most successful revitalized downtowns in the nation.
 We have a vibrant music scene, art galleries and state of the art museums, festivals almost every weekend, 20+ craft breweries, a nearly 70 year old Fort Collins Symphony, a 40 years old Museum of Art , 60+ year Fort Collins Children’s Theatre and outstanding 20 year old Art in Public Places programs.
 And our story is just beginning…

 Explore History